Boeing suspending 787 production at South Carolina plant

-WASHINGTON (Reuters) - Boeing Co (BA.N) said on Monday it will temporarily suspend production of its 787 airplane at its facilities in South Carolina amid the coronavirus pandemic.
+WASHINGTON, April 6 (Reuters) - Boeing Co said on Monday it will temporarily suspend production of its 787 airplane at its facilities in South Carolina amid the coronavirus pandemic.

 The announcement came after soon after the state’s governor issued an order on Monday directing residents to stay home except for essential trips.